|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Rektorwahl/Prorektorwahl: Literally, the “election of the rector/prorector,” although in 18th century Königsberg the office of rector rotated among the university senators in a mechanical fashion that involved no choosing or voting.
 ‘Prorector’ was occasionally used as title for the acting rector since, officially, the rector was the political ruler (e.g., Frederick the Great). [more]

-Repetitorium: See: Practicals.
+Repetitorium: See entry for: Practicals.

 Russian Occupation: The Russian Occupation of Königsberg lasted from January 1758 to July 1762 (more or less).
 It occurred in the context of the Seven Years’ War (1756-63), which began when Friedrich II occupied Saxony in August 1756 with 61,000 men.
 Friedrich had to cede Königsberg to the Russians when his army later lost the battle at Groß Jägersdorf against the Russians; fortunately, Königsberg itself was spared any fighting.
 By January 14 (1758) the Prussian military abandoned the city, and a few days later the Royal officials did likewise.
 On January 21, a capitulation with the Russians was concluded and the city was given over without a battle.
-The next day, with the church bells ringing, the Russian general William of Fernor marched into the city and set up house in the castle.
+The next day, with the church bells ringing, the Russian general William von Fernor marched into the city and set up house in the castle.
 It appears that the Russian calendar (which was still Julian) was not implemented during the occupation.

 Empress Elizabeth died on 25 December 1761.
 Peter III, Elizabeth’s nephew and a Prussiaphile, assumed the throne and immediately ceased all hostile activities.
 He then entered an alliance with Prussia on 5 May 1762 (announced in Königsberg on July 5) and declared war on Denmark (a traditional enemy of Holstein).
 In Königsberg, the Russian commander ceased to be in charge, but Russian troops remained there.
 The Germans and Russians celebrated Catherine’s name day together on July 10, and a Friedensfest on July 14.